x-limitless-x/blakedrumm.com/_posts/2022-11-23-scom-db-move-tool.markdown

 ## :book: Reconfigure System Center Operations Manager for Database Move Tool

 Welcome to the official repository for the Reconfigure System Center Operations Manager for Database Move Tool.
-This tool is compatible with all versions of Operations Manager and is designed to help you manage SQL connections used by Operations Manager.
+This tool is compatible with all versions of Operations Manager and is designed to help you manage SQL connections used by Operations Manager. \

+This script automates the steps outlined here: [https://learn.microsoft.com/system-center/scom/manage-move-opsdb](https://learn.microsoft.com/system-center/scom/manage-move-opsdb)

 ### Features
+- Update / Verify the System Center Operations Manager SQL
+  - SQL Instance Configuration for CLR and SQL Service Broker.
-- Update / Verify the Database Tables for data related to SQL Connections in SCOM.
+  - Database Tables for data related to SQL Connections in SCOM.
-- Update / Verify the Registry data for local / remote SCOM Management Servers.
+- Update / Verify the Registry data
+  - Local SCOM Management Servers.
-- Update / Verify the Configuration File for local / remote SCOM Management Servers.
+  - Remote SCOM Management Servers.
-- Update / Verify the SQL Instance Configuration for CLR and SQL Service Broker.
+- Update / Verify the Configuration File
+  - Local SCOM Management Servers.
+  - Remote SCOM Management Servers.

 ### Requirements
 - System Center Operations Manager installation